-Other revenues attributable to Changyou are primarily generated from its cinema advertising business and its platform channel business.
+Other revenues attributable to Changyou are primarily from its cinema advertising business and are also from IVAS.

-In its cinema advertising business, Changyou provides clients advertising placements in slots that are shown in theatres before the screening of movies.
+In its cinema advertising business, Changyou provides clients advertising placements in slots that are shown in theaters before the screening of movies.
+The rights to place advertisements in such advertising slots are granted under contracts Changyou signs with different theaters.
 When all the recognition criteria are met, revenues from cinema advertising are recognized based on a percentage of the advertising slots actually delivered or on a straight-line basis over the contract period.